schizoidnightmares/schizoidnightmares.com/_posts/2024/2024-06-05-plotbible.md

 alt: PlotBible icon
 caption: The <a href="/assets/images/plotbible_icon.png" target="_blank">icon</a> for PlotBible (CC BY 4.0)
 copyrighted: true
 copyright: As this article describes a proprietary service, I do not license it under Creative Commons.
-Full copyright applies (except for the now-old PlotBible icon above). © Schizoid&nbsp;Nightmares.
+Full copyright applies (except for the now-old PlotBible icon above). © Schizoid Nightmares.
 ---

 PlotBible, a proprietary online worldbuilding subscription service, is now in active development.